On dynamical invariants of coadjoint orbits of 3D volume-preserving diffeomorphisms: Nowhere density of coadjoint orbits

 \subsection{Definition of the local functionals}

 In this section, we define functionals in the neighborhood of certain coadjoint orbits inside their helicity level set.
+These functionals measure dynamical invariants of either zeroes or periodic orbits of vector fields, as suggested in \cite[Remark 9.4 (B)]{ak}.

 \paragraph{\textbf{Local invariants via hyperbolic zeroes.}} First, we will define a local functional in the neighborhood of a coadjoint orbit of a vector field that has only hyperbolic zeroes, and at least one.
+Such a type of functionals were considered by Khesin, see \cite[Remark 3]{Kh2024}.
 We first define the subset

 We denote by $\mathcal{HZ}_1(h)$ the set of those vector fields in $\mathcal{HZ}(h)$ that have at least one zero.
 Let $\mathcal{O}(W)$ be the coadjoint orbit of a vector field $W \in \mathcal{HZ}_1(h)$.
 There is a small enough $C^{1}$ neighborhood $\mathcal{V}_W\subset \operatorname{HZ}(h)$ of $\mathcal{O}(W)$ such that all vector fields in $\mathcal{V}_W$ have the same number of zeros as $W$, and these zeros vary continuously by the implicit function theorem.
 It is thus natural to try to construct an invariant near the coadjoint orbit using local invariants of these zeroes; this is done, for instance, in \cite{Kh2024}.
 For a given vector field $Y\in \mathcal{V}_W$, we introduce the notation